Perspective

 Design determines how much work the mind has to do.

-If you're working on a presentation or complex document that needs to land clearly, you can explore examples of my work below.
+If you're working on communication systems or complex information that needs to land clearly, you can explore selected examples of my work below.